uncletrunks/OXCE-od/README.md

 **Important note for OpenDingux:** performance of yaml-cpp, the library that handles rulesets for OpenXcom mods, is pretty poor on OpenDingux.
-While large mods will load eventually, expect
+While large mods will load eventually, expect loading times of multiple minutes.

 ## Directory Locations